PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 | -------------------- | ----------------------------------------------------
 | kirchhoff            | The kirchhoff constraint requires that the supplied energy is equal to the load at all buses
 | marginal_cost        | The marginal costs is to be minimal among all feasible solutions
+| minimal_power        | active generators have to produce a minimal amount of power, which is determined by the network

 We will now go over the various constraints, and how we can choose different approaches to encode it into a QUBO.
-While all these approaches are technically a correct way, they have different limitations and properties.
+While all these approaches are technically a correct way to encode a constraint, they have different limitations and properties with regard to their quality.

 #### Kirchhoff constraint